e271828e/Flight.jl/prototypes/kernel/NOTES.md

 - **The scalar is dispatch, not a comparison.** A `Trace{Float64}` offered to a `Simulation{Dual}` reaches `_compile_feed`'s fallback and reports `what = :scalar`; the matching pair compiles.
-The refusal is therefore one nobody can forget to write, and `replay!` will carry the same pair.
+The refusal is therefore one nobody can forget to write, and `replay!` carries the same pair.
 - **The header is compared against the build and the deployment binding, and nothing else.** An extra component moves both the path list and the cell-size list, and both report `:store`; a changed `h` reports `:deployment` with